Military Spouse Initiative has been added to Bookmarks.

 Jennifer serves as the Key Spouse for her husband’s unit, acting as a liaison between unit leadership and families, providing access to information and support, and organizing morale events for the spouses and families of the airmen.

-Deloitte is commited to making America stronger.
+Deloitte is committed to making America stronger.
 We've introduced a more integrated, comprehensive approach that looks at military members and veterans more holistically (through both an emotional prosperity and career prosperity lens) and better aligns with military members' and veterans' needs.